hydra/componentmanager/README.md

 sources which cannot be easily updated.

 Also, if the process of getting a price is complicated, then it makes the practice of design-to-a-price much more difficult as you cannot easily see how adding components changes the price.

+Some EDA tools have BOM-integrations with suppliers, however that creates lock-in in both the EDA tool and supplier list, as well as limiting your choice of components in the EDA tool.
+EasyEDA/LCSC/JLPCB being such an example of such lock-in.
+You have to ask yourself, what if I need this made, but JLPCB don't do blind-vias and LCSC doesn't stock the part?

 Scope
 =====